English Language Program

 Each California Public School from Kindergarten through grade 12, with 21 or more English learners must form a functional English Learner Advisory Committee (ELAC).
 The ELAC is a committee for parents or other community members who want to advocate for English Learners.

 The purpose of ELAC is to advise the principal and school staff on programs and services for English learners and the School Site Council (SSC).
 ELAC also assists the school on other tasks listed below:

 - The school’s annual language census or R-30.

 - Efforts to make parents aware of the importance of regular school attendance

-If you have any questions, please reach out to your Homeschool Teacher (HST) or elcentralvcs.org.
+If you have any questions, please reach out to your teacher or email@example.com.
 We are always here for you and happy to help.